wchiquito/jj-for-everyone.github.io/src/update_bookmark.md

 </pre>

 The important thing to notice here is that Jujutsu shows us the discrepancy between the local bookmark `main` and its remote counterpart.
-`main*` is the local bookmark and the star next to its name means it's out-of-sync with the remote.
+`main*` is the local bookmark and the star next to the name means it's out-of-sync with the remote.
 `main@origin` is the location of the bookmark on the remote.

 We can fix the situation by pushing the bookmark again: